 First.
 Foremost.
 Forward.

-Carroll University's new science building is a project ingrained with the pioneering spirit of Wisconsin's first institution of higher education.
+Carroll University's new Michael and Mary Jaharis Science Laboratories is a project ingrained with the pioneering spirit of Wisconsin's first institution of higher education.
 It embodies one of our top priorities, and a key element of the university's strategic plan, to "improve academic quality and strengthen the core educational experience for students."